geovanahendler/portalGestaoAcessos/readme.md

 ### Instalation and runtime

-1. Add the .env file with the current
+1. Make a new the `.env` file with the current template

 ```
 PORT=3333  # Base port for the application